cliffordx/legalbai/pages/Taxation 1 Flashcards.md

 type:: flashcards
 item-type:: card
 tags:: flashcards
-public:: false
+public:: true

 - #Q Which tax principle dictates that the government must maintain an ideal budgetary system?
   * [ ] a.
 Fiscal adequacy
   * [ ] b.
 Theoretical justice
   * [ ] c.
 Administrative feasibility
   * [ ] d.
 Economic efficiency #card
 	- Answer: Fiscal adequacy
 - #Q Due process is usually violated where the tax imposed is for a private purpose as distinguished from a public purpose.
   * [ ] True
   * [ ] False #card